pablodorrio/gpt-voice-assistant/README.md

 ## Limitations

 Currently, the assistant is only guaranteed to work correctly in Spanish.
-However, support for many more languages is coming soon.
+However, support for many more languages is coming soon (see the issues for more information).

 ## Contributing